anwarzahid8284/deep-learning/README.md

 In neural networks, convergence refers to the point during training where the model's performance (typically measured by a loss function) stops improving significantly or plateaus.
 Essentially, it's when the network's parameters (weights and biases) have adjusted to a stable state, meaning further training is unlikely to yield substantial gains in accuracy on the training data.

+## Lecture 8: Vanishing Gradient Problem in ANN

+The vanishing gradient problem occurs during backpropagation in deep neural networks when gradients of the loss function become very small as they are propagated backward through layers.

+This leads to:
+- Very slow learning (weights in earlier layers update very little).
+- Poor performance in deep networks.
+- Stuck training (model fails to converge).

+This typically happens when using activation functions like sigmoid or tanh, which squash input values into a small range (e.g., [0, 1] or [-1, 1]), causing their derivatives to be small and eventually vanish through layers.

+### How to Identify Vanishing Gradient Problem?

+You may be facing this issue if:
+- Training loss decreases very slowly or not at all.
+- Weights in earlier layers stay unchanged or barely change during training.
+- Plot a graph of weights.

+###  Solve Vanishing Gradient Problem

+- ReLU Activation
+- Proper Weight Initialization
+- Batch Normalization
+- Residual Connections (ResNe)
+- Reduce model complexity (Reduce hidden layer)

 ## 🎮 Playground